Papernest disclaims that they are not in partnership with PFP energy

 PFP Energy for business

-PFP Energy serves both domestic and business customers.
+They serve both domestic and business customers.
 It offers business customers a similar approach with simple tariffs and billing, as well as a range of incentives and business benefits.

 PFP Energy tailors its tariffs to businesses of different sizes.
 This means that, if you have a micro, small or medium sized business, you should be able to find a plan that suits you.
 Their plans offer good value for money and both gas and electricity are available through the supplier.